Home

 For an up to date list of channels on Freesat from Sky click here.

-Sky Freesat has many of the same free digital TV channels as Freeview including popular general entertainment channels: BBC1, BBC2, BBC THREE, BBC FOUR, ITV1, ITV2, ITV3, ITV4, C4 and five.
-Unfortunately, many of the additional free TV channels on Freesat (which are not available on Freeview) are "special interest channels" many of which feature sales presentations of products and services rather than general entertainment.
+Sky Freesat has many of the same free digital TV channels as Freeview, including popular general entertainment channels: BBC1, BBC2, BBC FOUR, ITV1, ITV2, ITV3, ITV4, C4 and five.

 When I compare the channels offered, Freeview has more quality music TV channels with HITS and TMF, whereas Freesat from Sky offers CNN (currently unavailable on Freeview) and a much better selection of digital radio channels.
 Unfortunately having more free digital TV channels than Freeview doesn't necessarily mean higher quality programming!

-You will need a viewing card to view certain channels on Sky Digital.
-Currently these include Channel 4, Five, Five Life, Five US and Sky Three - but the list may vary in the future.
+You will need a viewing card to view certain channels on Sky.
+Currently these include Channel 4, Channel 5, Five Life, Five US and Sky Three - but the list may vary in the future.

 The BBC and ITV have joined together to offer the UK's first HD TV service via digital satellite.
-Not all BBC2 programmes are simulcast on BBC HD but BBC1 HD, Channel 4 HD and ITV1 HD offer a full service.
 To see what's on visit the BBC TV Guide and ITV1 TV Guide for more details.

 To receive Freesat HD TV you'll need an Freesat HD digital set top box which you'll need to connect to your existing Sky TV dish (as the HDTV service uses the same satellite).
 If you haven't got a Sky dish on your property, you'll need to get a local CAI installer to fit one at a cost of around £80 or buy a satellite dish alignment meter to undertake installation yourself.